CodeYourFuture/The-Piscine/Project-Music-Data/README.md

 We have provided a `data.js` file, which contains three functions to provide data for you to analyse. `data.js` is a file containing four functions:

 1. `getUserIDs()`: when called, returns an array of strings, each of which is a user ID.
 1. `getListenEvents(userID)`: when called, returns an array of objects, each of which contains information about a single time that the given user listened to a song.
 The listen events are sorted by when they happened, oldest to newest.
+The timestamps should be interpreted as in the user's current local time zone.
 2. `getSong(songID)`: when called with one string as an argument, returns an an object containing information about a single song.

 ## Requirements